SwerveRobotics/tools/README.md

 # Swerve Robotics Tools Suite

 Welcome to the Swerve Robotics Tools Suite.
 Here we hope you will find handy tools that will help make your FTC programming days more productive and enjoyable.
+You might also enjoy our related project, the Swerve Robotics FTC Library, also here on GitHub.

 At the moment, the suite contains the following tool(s):